Sanjeev1701/MAN-WATER-FISH-GAME/README.md

 # MAN-WATER-FISH-GAME
-This is my first respositry
+This is My first Git Respositry.
-author - Sanjeev pal
+Author - Sanjeev pal